Scott Gourley: Rugby union career

 Before moving to Sydney, Gourley captained the Australian Schoolboys rugby union side on their 1986 tour of New Zealand.
 His Sydney club rugby was played with the Eastwood RUFC.
 He was selected for the 1988 Australia rugby union tour of England, Scotland and Italy and made his Test debut for the Wallabies against Scotland at Murrayfield scoring a try on debut.
-He played a Test against Italy on that same tour.He earned five international rugby union Test caps between 1988 and 1989 as a flanker.
+He played a Test against Italy on that same tour.
+He earned five international rugby union Test caps between 1988 and 1989 as a flanker.
 He was a prominent member of the side, with some fearsome displays of running against the touring British Lions in 1989.
 Gourley is remembered for a magnificent try scored in the first Test of that series at the Sydney Football Stadium, running through several tacklers to cross the line at the northern end of the ground.

 Rugby league career

 Switching to rugby league in 1990, Gourley joined the St George Dragons where his father had played.
-Scott played 128 games for the Dragons from 1990–1996 including being in three losing grand final sides: 1992 and 1993 against the Brisbane Broncos, and 1996 against Manly.
+Scott played 128 games for the Dragons from 1990 to 1996 including being in three losing grand final sides: 1992 and 1993 against the Brisbane Broncos, and 1996 against Manly.
 In 1997, he joined the Sydney Roosters and played 45 matches in his two seasons at the club.

 Gourley represented Australia in 1991 in a Test series against Papua New Guinea.
 His international rugby league debut in the first Test against PNG in Goroka saw him become Australia's 39th dual-code rugby international, following Ricky Stuart and preceding Andrew Walker.
 He is the last Australian dual-code international to have debuted in rugby league following a rugby union representative career.
 All others since have made the converse switch.

 In addition to representing Australia, he was selected for New South Wales in one State of Origin match in 1993.

 Personal

 Following his retirement in 1998, Gourley became a private investor.
-In a 2011 interview he confirmed that due to his wife's business career he'd chosen to be a stay-at-home father for his three children whilst managing personal share market and real estate investments.
+In a 2011 interview he confirmed that due to his wife's business career he had chosen to be a stay-at-home father for his three children whilst managing personal share market and real estate investments.